 When mowing your lawn, you never want to cut more than one-third of your lawn’s growth.
 Cutting any more than this can damage the grass.
 By not cutting too short, you are also making it more difficult for weeds to get the sunlight they need to grow.

 This might seem obvious, but effective lawn mowing is dependent on maintaining your equipment.
 Before you set out to mow your lawn, top off the gas tank.
 It’s unwise to refuel a hot lawnmower, so cross this off your list before you set off.
 You also want to check your blades for dullness.
 Dull blades can seriously harm your grass by creating rips and tears.
 This will make your lawn more susceptible to weeds and pests.

 During the summer months, you might want to use mowing your lawn as an excuse to get outside and enjoy the sun, but there are actually times and weather conditions that are better for mowing your lawn than others.
 It’s best to mow when it’s cool outside, in the mornings, evenings, or on cooler, overcast days.
 This is because mowing when it’s cool out helps to keep moisture in the roots and prevent heat exhaustion.
 If possible, it’s best to mow in the evening on a cool day because it will give the grass more time to heal before the sun rises.

 While lawn mowing is an important component of a healthy lawn, there are other important aspects of lawn care to consider.
 Aeration creates openings in your lawn to help air, water, and nutrients move into the soil towards the grass’ roots.
 Aeration also alleviates soil compaction and helps to avoid thatch.
-There are three main types of lawn aeration: spike aeration, core aeration, and liquid lawn aeration.
+These are the main types of lawn aeration: spike aeration and core aeration.
 Below we explore the different types of aeration and which type is best for your lawn.